The Cosmological Constant and Dark Energy

 For example, leprechauns are the cause of ...
 For leprechauns see the figure below (local link / general link: leprechaun.html).

-Yours truly believes that the cosmological constant is NOT an ad hoc hypothesis even though it was introduced originally by Albert Einstein (1879--1955) to get a specific effect: a STATIC cosmological model which we call the Einstein universe (1917).
+Yours truly believes that the cosmological constant is NOT an ad hoc hypothesis even though it was introduced originally by Albert Einstein (1879--1955) to get a specific effect: that the general relativity give any kind of cosmological model.
+The kind he actually got was the STATIC Einstein universe (1917).

 The argument is that cosmological constant satisfies Occam's razor in that is the simplest and most natural way of getting a STATIC MODEL of the universe from the Einstein field equations.
 It is NOT a case of a hodge-podge of hypotheses that have little chance of being right.